boazsegev/facil.io/README.md

 # facil.io - a mini-framework for C web applications

+**This is an experimental development branch concerned with re-writing the HTTP API and the `evio` core.**

+---

 [facil.io](http://facil.io) is a C mini-framework for web applications and includes:

 * A fast HTTP/1.1 and Websocket static file + application server.